adnan-hussen/adnan-hussen/README.md

 ## About Me

-I'm a software engineer pursuing a bachelor's degree in Computing and Information Systems at the University of Dubai.
+I'm a software engineer pursuing a bachelor's degree in Information Systems Security at the University of Dubai.

 <div align="center">